 No minimum order.

-2. Zoonotic transmission of intestinal parasites: implications for control and elimination
+2. Zoonotic transmission of intestinal helminths in southeast Asia: implications for control and elimination

-5. Elucidating the molecular and developmental biology of parasitic nematodes: moving to a multi-omics paradigm
+4. Elucidating the molecular and developmental biology of parasitic nematodes: Moving to a multiomics paradigm

 - Informs and updates on all the latest developments in the field of parasitology